bioidiap/bob.ip.binseg/doc/evaluation.rst

 Inference Only Mode
 ====================

-If you wish to run inference only on a folder containing images, use the ``predict`` function in combination with a :ref:`bob.ip.binseg.configs.datasets.imagefolderinference` config.
+If you wish to run inference only on a folder containing images, use the ``predict`` function in combination with a :py:mod:`bob.ip.binseg.configs.datasets.imagefolderinference` config.
 E.g.:

 .. code-block:: bash